Designing coherent, cross-platform, AI-native products

 The Adoption Threshold

-There are also exit conditions, and naming them early is part of the honesty.
-If the models become reliable enough that a plain instruction holds across a million generations, some of this scaffolding should be dismantled, and Chapter 13 describes how to tell.
+There are also exit conditions, and naming them early is part of being honest.
+If models become reliable enough that a plain instruction holds across a million generations, some of this scaffolding should come down, and Chapter 13 describes how to tell.
 A system that cannot say what would make it unnecessary is a belief, not an architecture.

 PART II